webadvanced/JavaScript-formatWith-string-extension/readme.md

 #What is it#

-FormatWith is a simple string formatter for JavaScript that removes the need to ever concatenate string again!
+FormatWith is a simple string formatter for JavaScript that removes the need to ever concatenate strings again!

 #How to use it#

-1. Download the formatWith.min.js file and add it to your project.
-You will now a .formatWith() method on all strings.
+1. Download the lib/formatWith.min.js file and add it to your project.
+You now have a .formatWith() function on all strings!

 **Examples**